 What is drink spiking?

 Drinks can be spiked with almost anything, from alcohol to illegal drugs, prescribed medication, to so-called date rape drugs.
-Regardless of the motives for drink spiking, it is illegal, and if somebody is found guilty of it, they could receive up to ten years in prison – more if they have committed a further action such as an assault whilst your drink was spiked.
+Regardless of the motives for drink spiking, it is unlawful, and if somebody is found guilty of it, they could receive up to ten years in prison – more if they have committed a further action such as an assault while their drink was spiked.

 The problem with drink spiking is that the victims cannot remember the events leading up to or after the spiking, which means all too often, crimes go undetected.